foucar/CASS/README.md

 CASS multiple input modes allow running online (get the data from a live datastream) and offline (get the data from the written files).
 Depending on the settings in cass_myconfig.pri one can compile CASS for either online or offline mode.
-Please see @ref compiling for details.
+Please see @ref cassinstall for details.

 A complete list of all available commandline parameters for the compiled mode can be found by starting CASS with the help switch: